ericpungholee/SUGGI-AI/README.md

 ## 🎯 The Bottom Line

-SSUGI is what happens when you get tired of the fragmented writing experience and decide to build something better.
+SUGGI-AI is what happens when you get tired of the fragmented writing experience and decide to build something better.
 It's not just another writing app - it's a unified workspace where your documents, AI assistant, and context all work together.

 **No more tab switching.
 No more lost context.
 No more hunting through cluttered interfaces.**